Create custom QR codes for Wi-Fi, URLs, and vCards. Privacy-first generator with high error correction. Free, no-sign up, and SVG/PNG support.

 Connect with professionals instantly via your LinkedIn profile code.

-A Quick Response (QR) code is a type of two-dimensional (2D) matrix barcode originally designed in 1994 for the automotive industry in Japan.
+A Quick Response (QR) code is a type of two-dimensional (2D) matrix barcode originally designed in 1994 by the Denso Wave corporation for the automotive industry in Japan.
 Unlike standard 1D linear barcodes that only store data horizontally, a 2D QR code stores data both horizontally and vertically.
-This dual-axis grid architecture allows it to hold vastly more information—up to several thousand characters—making it far more capable than its predecessors for diverse digital tasks.
+This dual-axis grid architecture, formalized as ISO/IEC 18004:2015, allows it to hold vastly more information—up to 7,089 numeric characters or 4,296 alphanumeric characters—making it far more capable than its predecessors for diverse digital tasks.

-When generating a QR code, one of the most critical decisions is choosing between a Static or Dynamic format.
+When creating a QR code, one of the most critical decisions is choosing between a Static or Dynamic format.
 A Static QR Code encodes the final destination data directly into the pattern itself.
-Once printed, the destination cannot be changed, making them perfect for permanent information like Wi-Fi credentials or vCard contact details.
+Once printed, the destination cannot be changed.
+This makes them perfect for permanent information like Wi-Fi credentials or vCard contact details.
 In contrast, a Dynamic QR Code encodes a short-link URL that redirects to the actual destination.
-This allows you to update the destination URL at any time without changing the physical code, as well as providing precise analytics on how many times the code has been scanned.
+This allows you to update the destination URL at any time without changing the physical code.

 One of the most powerful features of QR codes is their robust error correction utilizing the **Reed-Solomon algorithm**.
 This means that a QR code can often still be scanned successfully even if it is partially obscured, damaged, or customized with a brand logo covering the center of the grid.
 This resilience is categorized into four levels (L, M, Q, H), with High (H) correction allowing for up to 30% of the code to be destroyed while remaining fully functional.

 Today, almost all modern smartphones come equipped with built-in QR readers directly in their native camera apps.
-By simply pointing a mobile phone at a printed QR code on a menu, business card, or billboard, the user is instantly presented with a prompt.
-However, as QR codes become ubiquitous, security becomes paramount (a concept often called "Quishing").
-Users should always verify the destination URL displayed by their phone before tapping, and businesses should ensure their QR codes are printed on high-contrast materials to prevent scanning failures in low-light environments.
+Since the software release of iOS 11 and Android 8, users no longer need third-party apps for basic scanning.
+However, as QR codes become ubiquitous, security becomes paramount (a concept often called "Quishing" or QR-Phishing).
+Users should always verify the destination URL displayed by their phone before tapping, and businesses should ensure their QR codes are printed on high-contrast materials to satisfy W3C standards for digital accessibility.

 No, static QR codes generated on our platform never expire.
 As long as the destination URL or data remains valid, the QR code will continue to work indefinitely.